Wolfyxon/wolfyxon.github.io/public/docs/online-privacy-and-safety-guide.md

 ## Use AI responsibly
 Your conversations with LLMs such as ChatGPT may be reviewed by other people and used for further training.
 You don't want to share any private information with AI models.

+## Delete accounts you don't need
+Why keep something you don't need?

+Deleting an account you don't need won't cost you anything and all of the private data you entered will (hopefully) be deleted before it can be breached and it won't be sold.

+Additionally if you only need an account to do something quick, you can just use a disposable email such as https://temp-mail.org and delete that account when you're done.

 # Keeping your accounts secure
 This will cover some obvious examples, but from my experience way too many people don't follow those practices so I think I should cover them.